dariolitardi/smartecgrepo/README.md

 Figure 7 - **Comparison between the number of instances and the execution times from when a beat is detected until when the data is sent via Bluetooth**

-The execution times of with 1600 instances is very slow: after five minutes it doesn't even return an output.
+The application with 1600 instances is very slow: after five minutes it doesn't even return an output.

 These results indicates that the most significant limitation is low computational performance of the STM32 board due to a low CPU frequency (84 Mhz).